Skip to Main Content

 Don’t want to run endless hard credit inquiries to find a credit card for fair credit?
 Use Bankrate’s CardMatch tool to prequalify for a card that fits your needs without affecting your credit score.

-How to improve fair credit
+How to improve a fair credit score

 • Increase your available credit.
 Believe it or not, you can boost your credit score by requesting a credit limit increase or applying for a new credit card.
 If you have more credit available to you — and if you avoid turning that new credit into new debt — your credit utilization ratio will go down and your credit score should go up.

 As you continue to use credit responsibly — by making on-time payments every month and paying off your balances as quickly as possible — you should see your credit score improve over time.
 In fact, depending on where you are in your credit-building journey, you could see significant improvement in just a few months.
-Improving your credit will give you access to better credit cards and lower interest rates, and your credit options will only continue to expand as your credit score continues to grow.

 The bottom line